Larry Hoffheimer, Chairman and Founder

 Marilyn Tait, a graduate of the Thomas Jefferson Hospital School of Nursing in Philadelphia, celebrates 45 years in healthcare marketing, management and program development.
 With a seventeen year passion for Parkinson’s, she is an expert in fulfilling the physical and emotional needs of those living with this overwhelming disease.
 She is an experienced educator and motivator as well as a national speaker in the field.

-As Director of the Parkinson Place Program she is responsible for the full scope of quality services provided at Parkinson Place, a 9,000 square foot multidiciplinary center in Sarasota, Florida dedicated to improving the lives of those living with Parkinson’s disease.
+As Director of the Parkinson Place Program she is responsible for the full scope of quality services provided at Parkinson Place, an 11,000 square foot multidisciplinary care center in Sarasota, Florida dedicated to improving the lives of those living with Parkinson’s disease.
 She is the driving force that makes Parkinson Place a Center of Excellence for those with Parkinson’s and their caregivers.